IanYHWu/hippo/README.md

 # HIPPO: Human-Involved Proximal Policy Optimisation
-Reinforcement Learning MSc Project with UCL DARK
+Reinforcement Learning MSc Project at UCL DARK

-WORK IN PROGRESS

 HIPPO interleaves environment-learning steps with demonstration-learning steps to improve the performance of PPO.
 The algorithm learns to decide when to learn from a demonstration, and what the demonstration should be of.
 We aim to